madrury/madrury.github.io/_posts/2017-08-04-basis-expansions.markdown

 ![]({{ site.url }}/img/broken-signal-variance.png){: .center-{{ site.url }}/img }

-Finally, the variance of the binned model is also significantly worse in terms of varaince than the other methods, while the two spline methodologies are equivalent.
+Finally, the variance of the binned model is also significantly worse in terms of variance than the other methods, while the two spline methodologies are equivalent.

 ## Conclusions